defarbs/defarbs.github.io/_posts/2020-10-22-oscp-review.md

 The following is how I personally approached the buffer overflow machine on my second exam attempt.
 However, the rest of this post will delve deeper into my experience with the exam and my afterthoughts.

 ## Windows x86 Buffer Overflow Practice
-Alright, so buffer overflows ~~can be~~ are totally intimidating.
+Alright, so buffer overflows can be totally intimidating.
 However, based on the TryHackMe - Buffer Overflow Prep room provided above, I've created a collection of notes that helped me pass my exam buffer overflow with ease.

 <p><br></p>

 Note: Fuzzing is not required for the OSCP exam, so it is not covered in this post.
 However, the aforementioned TryHackMe room contains a great script for fuzzing a remote application.

 <p><br></p>

 ### Crash Replication